Mathématique: On Lethe Fixed

 “Ah,” she says.

 They leave the building in a group.
-The four of them cluster around her without speaking, arranging themselves like points on a compass as they escort her toward a collection of waiting cars with quiet, flashing lights.
+The four of them cluster around her without speaking, arranging themselves like points on a compass as they escort her toward waiting cars with flashing lights.

-She tenses instinctively, but Daniel puts a hand on her shoulder and says, “it’s okay,” so quietly that she doesn’t think anyone else has heard him, even grouped as closely as they are.
+She tenses, but Daniel puts a hand on her shoulder and says, “It’s okay,” too quiet for anyone else to hear, even grouped as closely as they are.

-It is Teal’c, his hat back in place, who leads them to a car—black, with government plates.
+Teal’c, his hat back in place, leads them to a car.
+It’s black, with government plates.

 “You can drive?”
-Val asks him, squinting into the sun.
-“I thought you were—you know,” she leans in to whisper, “an extra-terrestrial?”
+Val asks, squinting into the sun.
+“I thought you were—” she leans in to whisper, “—an extra-terrestrial?”

 Daniel laughs.